-When organic materials such as food scraps are sent to landfill, they begin to rot as there is little to no oxygen.
+When organic materials such as food scraps are sent to landfill, they begin to rot, but there is little to no oxygen available.
 This is called anaerobic rotting.
-They then release greenhouse gases, primarily methane, which contributes to climate change.
-A recent survey we completed in 2015 highlighted the fact that many people don’t realise that methane is impacting Climate Change is around 25 times greater than carbon dioxide (CO2).
+In that situation they release greenhouse gases, primarily methane, which contributes to climate change.
+A survey we completed in 2015 highlighted that many people don’t realise that the rate methane is impacting Climate Change is around 25 times greater than carbon dioxide (CO2).

 We also recognise that transporting all of our organic waste to landfill requires big rubbish trucks which create pollution and further add to its carbon footprint.